somrajroy/CloudLandingZone/README.md

    * `Accelerate Onboarding`: Enable application/data/ML teams to deploy workloads faster in a secure, pre-configured environment.
    * `Ensure Compliance by Design`: Embed security and governance policies automatically, avoiding costly retrofits later.
    * `Apply Multi-Cloud Consistency`: Use cloud-agnostic standards — from tagging and naming conventions to IAM, networking, and automation — that work across AWS, Azure, and GCP to reduce operational complexity.
-   * `Achieve Financial Accountability (FinOps)`: Gain the granular data needed to track, optimize, and charge back cloud costs accurately.
+   * `Achieve Financial Accountability (FinOps)`: Gain the granular data needed to track, optimize, and charge-back cloud costs accurately.
    * `Build a Universal, Future-Proof Foundation`: Apply principles that align with Well-Architected frameworks on any public cloud platform, ensuring the environment is scalable and reliable regardless of provider.
 # Core Elements of a Landing Zone
 These foundational elements apply across all major cloud providers — AWS, Azure, and GCP — ensuring secure, scalable, and consistent cloud adoption: <br/>